Kylin-Network/documents/Kylin-Network-Docker-Demo-Tutorial.md

-## Insert ocw submitters
+## Insert OCW submitters

 OCW requires a valid account to store the fetched data to the chain.
-In dev mode, you need to call `author_insertKey` to insert a valid account.
+In DEV mode, you need to call `author_insertKey` to insert a valid account.
 If this account is not added, the following error message will be displayed at the terminal running kylin-node.

 ```
 ERROR No local accounts available.
 Consider adding one via `author_insertKey` RPC.